Heritage Microfilm: History

 The company began in 1996 when the microfilm division of Cedar Rapids-based Crest Information Technologies was sold to Christopher Gill.
 The microfilm division was responsible at the time for preserving newspapers and for microfilming business documents.
 The business document filming portion of the business was soon dropped in favor of the newspaper microfilming division.
 Crest in 1999 sold the remaining portion of the company to Lason.

 In 1999, Heritage Microfilm began digitizing newspaper microfilm and launched NewspaperArchive.
 Soon after, it began creating smaller "branded" newspaper archive websites in collaboration with publishing partners.

 The firm works with ANSI/AIIM standards for preservation microfilming.
 It has a humidity and temperature-controlled storage facility.
 It is a Kodak ImageGuard facility.
 One of its specializations is damaged microfilm recovery.
 It has an Extek 3441 microfilm duplicator, which duplicates at low speeds to prevent damage to Redox or Vinegar-Syndrome microfilm.
 It uses Kodak silver halide microfilm for master film and primary duplications.
 It discontinued the use of vesicular film for duplications, due to the poor quality film available from distributors.
 It claims to use Kodak BrownToner, a polysulfide film treatment, on every reel of silver-halide microfilm that they produce.

 NewspaperArchive

-NewspaperArchive is a commercial online database of digitized newspapers, and claims to be the world's largest newspaper archive.
-The site was launched in 1999 by Heritage Microfilm.
+NewspaperArchive is a commercial online database of digitized newspapers launched in 1999 by Heritage Microfilm, which claims to be the world's largest newspaper archive.